Plant power: the impressive health benefits of a vegan diet

 Take care of your body.
 It's the only place you have to live.

-Another remarkable effect of a vegan diet is its ability to reduce the risk of cancer.
-According to current studies, people who eat a purely plant-based diet have a lower risk of cancer than meat eaters or the general population.
-In the Adventist Health Study-2, the overall cancer risk of vegans was reduced by 16% compared to mixed diets, which is more than all other diets.
-In the EPIC-Oxford study, it was 19% compared to people on a mixed diet.
-[6] An analysis of a total of seven studies came to a similar conclusion, with an approximately 18% lower risk for vegetarians (including vegans) for all types of cancer.
-[7] In addition, a meta-analysis of a total of 96 studies showed a 15% lower cancer risk for vegans with regard to all types of cancer.
-[8] The rich array of antioxidants, vitamins and phytonutrients in plant-based foods help the body fight harmful free radicals and promote healthy cell function.
-[9] Choose your weapons wisely and don’t give cancer a chance!
+One of the most remarkable benefits of a vegan diet is its potential to reduce the risk of cancer.
+According to current research, people who eat exclusively plant-based have a lower cancer risk than meat eaters and the general population.
+In the Adventist Health Study-2, the overall cancer risk among vegans was 16% lower than in omnivores – the lowest risk among all dietary groups.
+In the EPIC-Oxford Study, the difference was 19% in favour of vegans.
+[6] An analysis of seven studies showed a roughly 18% lower risk of all types of cancer for vegetarians (including vegans) compared to meat eaters.
+[7] And a meta-analysis of 96 studies found that vegans had a 15% lower risk of developing cancer.
+[8] The abundance of antioxidants, vitamins and phytonutrients in plant-based foods supports the body in fighting harmful free radicals and encourages healthy cell function.
+[9] So choose your weapons wisely – and give cancer no chance.

-Read more about the secret world of the gut.
-The benefits of a vegan diet and useful tips to help you maintain a healthy gut.
+Find out more about the secret world of the gut – how a vegan diet supports it, and which gentle tips can help you care for it from the inside out.

 Sources: